v31l-sys/ajart-studio-edit/src/Art Studio Edit/Art Studio Edit/README.txt

 Have any ideas on my next project?
 Contact me on GitHub @f1r3fr0st

 1. !Important!
-This program requires installing WinPcap, which can be found here: https://www.winpcap.org/install/ or in the root release file directory as "WinPcap_4_1_3.exe".
+This program requires installing Npcap, the latest version can be found here: https://nmap.org/npcap/ or in the root release file directory as "npcap-0.9986.exe".

 2. Start "Art Studio Edit.exe"

+3. Select the network adapter you are capturing network traffic from.
+   Network adapters can be found in the Control Panel:
+   Control Panel => "Network and Internet" => "Network and Sharing Center" => "Change adapter settings"

-3. Press "Get UUID" and log in to Animal Jam, this will monitor the network to capture the UUID while logging in.
+4. Press "Get UUID" and log in to Animal Jam, this will monitor the network to capture the UUID while logging in.

-4. "Browse", you may choose a (.ajart / .ajgart file -> Decode), or (.bmp, .jpg, .png -> Encode).
+5. "Browse", you may choose a (.ajart / .ajgart file -> Decode), or (.bmp, .jpg, .png -> Encode).
 When encoding new .ajart files, I recommend the height and width of the image to be 711p wide and 434p high -- this